futurice/Dacne/README.md

 ### Functional ###
 *The apps will..*

-- Let user navigate between pages (handling backstack and passing state from page to page)
+#### RF1: Let user navigate between pages ####
-  - Backstack is not always simple chronological stack (eg. when deep linking into specific page, back navigation takes user to (main) page), also some apps might use hierarchical back stack rather than chronological one)
+Needs to handle backstack and passing state from page to page, ideally in a type-safe way.
+Backstack is not always simple chronological stack.
+For example when deep linking into a specific page, it might be necessary to make back navigation take the user to the applications main page.
+Also, some apps might in some cases use hierarchical back stack rather than chronological one.

-- Show popups and dialogs: that pass the user chosen answer back to host
+#### RF2: Show popups and dialogs ####
+Dialogs and popups might be implemented using the platform UI or a custom one.
+They might be fullscreen or modular and might need to block interactions with the underlaying page.
+They might need to pass the user chosen answer back to the invoker.
+Additionally, 'global' UI elements, such as an appbar, might need to be hidden or modified when a popup is shown.

-- R2: Support easy optimization for different screen resolutions and differences in aspect ratios
+#### RF3: Support easy optimization for different screen resolutions and differences in aspect ratios ####
+Optimizations should be optional and in case an optimization is not found, a fallback should be used.
-  - Assets
+##### RF3.1 Assets ######
-  - Font sizes
+###### RF3.2 Font sizes ######
-  - Seperate pages and layouts for different device categories
+###### RF3.3 Seperate pages and layouts for different device categories ######

-- R4: Get data from a backend
+##### RF4: Get data from a backend ####
   - R4.1: Multiple backends (with different data formats) might be used
   - R4.2: Most likely json/xml from a restful web service
   - R4.3: In most cases caching the data and falling back to the cached data when disconnected is required